Generic selectors

 However, other offenses—such as gossip, hurt feelings, disagreements, false accusations, and jealousies—might be resolved so that a relationship is fully restored.
 So, what does God expect when people try to reconcile with one another?
 At a minimum, we are to restore agape love one to another:

-1 JOHN 3:23 And this is His commandment: that we believe on the name of His Son Jesus Christ, and that we [agape] love one another, exactly as He gave commandment to us.
+1 JOHN 3:23 And this is His [Jesus Christ’s] commandment: that we should believe on the name of His Son Jesus Christ and [agape] love one another, as He gave us commandment.

 Jesus Christ commanded us to love one another even as He loves us (John 15:12).
 What is agape love?
 It is one of the most misunderstood terms in the Bible because the English word love only refers to an emotional feeling for someone.
 In fact, most of the time it is used as a noun, whereas agape love is always a verb in the sense of showing or giving love.
 In other words, the Greek word agape is less about feelings and more about doing.
 Notice how Paul defines agape love:

-1 CORINTHIANS 13:4-7 [Agape love] is patient [longsuffering or forbearing] and is kind [well-meaning]; [agape love] envies not, does not brag about itself, is not puffed up.
-5 [Agape love] does not behave disgracefully, does not seek its own things, is not easily provoked, thinks no evil, 6 Does not rejoice in iniquity, but rejoices in the truth.
-7 [Agape love] bears all things, believes all things, hopes all things, endures all things.
+1 CORINTHIANS 13:4-7 [Agape] Love suffers long [forbears] and is kind [well-meaning]; love does not envy; love does not parade itself, is not puffed up; 5 does not behave rudely, does not seek its own, is not provoked, thinks no evil; 6 does not rejoice in iniquity, but rejoices in the truth; 7 bears all things, believes all things, hopes all things, endures all things.

 As mentioned several times, agape love is the foundation of reconciliation between us and God as well as between people.
 The problem with reconciliation between people is that the relationship may not be able to be fully restored, as it can be with God.
 However, God commands us to show agape love to one another in spite of our differences.
 Therefore: